asseelo2000/Student-Performance-Evaluation-on-Mathematics/README.md

-# Student Performance Analysis System
+# Student Performance Evaluation on Mathematics
 **Website link:** https://student-performance-analysis.streamlit.app/
 <br>
 The Student Performance Analysis System is a machine learning-based solution that analyzes student performance using various features.
 It leverages a CI/CD pipeline and is yet to deployed on Streamlit for automated development, testing, and deployment.